 Note: I met Robert at the Kiss Expo in Atlanta in January 2018.
 We agreed there to do an interview, and we started doing it there.
-However, we decided to continue the Skype discussion in a few months because we did not have much time.
+However, we decided to continue the Skype discussion in a few months because we only had limited time in use.
 Most of this interview was made in April 2018, so some parts are a bit outdated.

 THE EARLY DAYS

 Let’s start this interview from the very early days of your career.
 The first band you ever had was called Staggerwing.
 Would you tell us something more about that band, the first steps of your musician career?

 Robert Fleischman: Staggerwing was pretty much just a garage band in the early stages of my career.
 We were just musicians from Torrance, California, the South Bay Area in California, by the beach because we all grew up by the Hermosa, Redondo Beach, Manhattan, and Long Beach.
 So, we were all beach kids that played rock and roll.
 Actually, many musicians came out of there, like Bobby Blotzer, the drummer from Ratt.
 Then there was a band called Ambrosia.
 Who else?
 Bob James, who was the lead singer for Montrose for a while, and many others.
 So it was only an early period in my career where we were just playing clubs, like the Fox and Long Beach theatre, a big movie theatre that was turned into a rock n’ roll venue.
 I started writing songs there, playing hard rock, and it was a great time of just woodshedding, learning, and experimenting with music.
 It was a developing time, living in Torrance.

 Robert Fleischman: Yeah, yeah.
 I was singing already at that time.